-- Discount Fares are fares that tend to have a smaller price tag, and are offered for a limited time (seat sales would fall into this category).
-They usually have a long list of restrictions such as specific travel dates, minimum and maximum stay (for example, a minimum Saturday night stay, a maximum 30 day stay), etc. Unlike most published fares, it is important to make sure that you are aware of the fare rules and restrictions on discount (seat sale) fares.
-Keep a copy of the rules because seat sale fares come and go quickly, and the rules and restrictions can be harder (sometimes impossible) to retrieve online.
+- Discount fares tend to have a smaller price tag and are offered for a limited time (for example, seat sales would fall into this category).
+These fares usually come with a long list of restrictions such as specific travel dates, and minimum or maximum stays.
+Unlike most published fares, it is important to make sure that you are aware of the fare rules and restrictions on discount (seat sale) fares.
+Keep a copy of the rules because seat sale fares come and go quickly, and the rules and restrictions can be harder (and sometimes impossible) to retrieve online.

 - Excursion fares are lower priced fares that involve restrictions linked to the time of year, a minimum or maximum stay and requiring a roundtrip ticket purchase.

 - Joint fares are offered by airlines that have a partner relationship on select routes.
 A discount is passed on to passengers when you opt to use more than one airline to get to a destination.
 Joint fares have their own set of restrictions, not unlike those already mentioned for excursion and discount fares.

 - Through fares are offered to passengers willing to travel to their final destination by traveling through a gateway city.
 These fares can be combined with any of the fare types listed above and are used to obtain a lower price.
 For example, if you are traveling from Atlanta to Athens via Frankfurt, you may be offered a through fare, so instead of paying for Atlanta to Frankfurt and Frankfurt to Athens, you only pay one fare for Atlanta through to Athens.